 A Sister Project in Uganda we support in small ways…

-In 2019, with a burning desire to learn more about sustainable agriculture and permaculture, Isaac Muhofa traveled from Uganda to Illinois to attend a Midwest Permaculture Design Certificate course and one of our Advanced Trainings as well.
+In 2019, with a burning desire to learn more about sustainable agriculture and permaculture, Isaac Muhofa traveled from Uganda to Illinois to attend a Midwest Permaculture Design Certificate course and one of our Advanced Trainings.

-For 8 years he applied himself in college, to youth support and community outreach programs, and experimented in small-scale farming.
-When his research led him to the study of permaculture his vision cleared.
+For 8 years he applied himself in college, engaged in youth support and community outreach programs, and experimented in small-scale farming.
+When his research led him to the study of permaculture his vision synthesized and became clear.

 Thus Wage Farm was born.

-In addition to helping the growers, WAGE is passionate about providing for the general community as well.
+In addition to helping their growers, Wage is also passionate about providing for the general community.
 The co-op created the “Keep a Girl in School” project which provides sanitary products to young girls, and promotes menstrual hygiene awareness and education.
-In their Hamper distribution program, boxes of food and spices are delivered to families in need.
+They also provide a Hamper distribution program, where boxes of food and spices are delivered to families in need.

 Wage is setting a lovely example of how to care for underserved communities through support, empowerment, and education, giving people the tools they need to provide for themselves and the future.
-As has been observed in many developing countries, Isaac believes in this one unique way to transform communities: “Target the women, change the world.”
+As has been observed in many developing countries, Isaac believes in this one unique way to transform communities for the better: “Target the women, change the world.”

 We are honored to be in collaboration with Isaac and the Wage team.
-As with swaYYam in India, we provide some financial, design, educational and consulting services to support them doing their wonderful and needed work.
+As with swaYYam in India, we provide some, design, educational and consulting services to support them in doing their wonderful and needed work.
 We know that whatever we put into this project will be shared by Isaac and his team, tenfold.

-If you’d like to join is in support of Isaac’s service to his community, please visit Wage Farm website.
+If you’d like to join is in support of Isaac’s service to his community, please visit Wage Farm’s website.